 At this stage, engage with the potential customer via solution-focused content.
 Explain exactly how your product or service can help solve their pain points.

 The customer will start comparing options to decide which one is their best fit.

-At this step of the customer journey, the client is often searching for more detailed information to better visualize whether your solution is a good fit for them.
+At this step of the customer journey, the client is often searching for more detailed information to visualize better whether your solution is a good fit for them.
 They’re looking for the difference between you and your competition and trying to decide which product or service best suits their needs.

 Now that the potential customer has considered their options and chosen yours as their preferred one, they’ll proceed to make a purchase and become a paying customer.
-The most important part of this process is to ensure that no roadblocks are preventing a purchase and finding ways to make it easier for your leads to become customers.
+The most important part of this process is to ensure that no roadblocks are preventing a purchase and find ways to make it easier for your leads to become customers.

 Expedite the process by offering people an easy opportunity to make a purchase at every step of the customer journey.

 Once the customer has made a purchase, it’s often more cost-efficient to keep them engaged than to find a new customer.